-Although the name of Glastonbury is synonymous with one of the world’s most famous music festivals, there is more to the tiny Somerset town than the annual gathering of peace and love at nearby Worthy Farm.
+Although the name Glastonbury is synonymous with one of the world’s most famous music festivals, there is more to the tiny Somerset town than the annual gathering of peace and love at nearby Worthy Farm.
 With a population of approximately 9,000, Glastonbury brims with myths and legends.
 It’s a meeting point for some of England’s most important “ley lines” – the metaphysical connections which link ancient spiritual sites around the world.

-About seven miles from town, the metropolis of Glastonbury Festival rises from the fields each year, attracting 200,000 revellers.
+About seven miles from town, the metropolis of Glastonbury Festival rises from the fields each year, attracting 200,000 revelers.
 The festival started back in 1970 when T.Rex was the headliner and tickets were a mere £1.00.
-These days, such acts as Beyonce and Coldplay take to the stage and a ticket sets you back £250.00 for the weekend.
+These days, such acts as Beyonce and Coldplay take to the stage, and a ticket sets you back £250.00 for the weekend.
 Despite the hefty price tag and growth of commercialism, the festival has always maintained its commitment to counterculture.

 You can’t miss Glastonbury’s most well-known landmark as you approach the town.
 St. Michael’s Tower sits atop the mysterious Glastonbury Tor.
-At 521 feet high and with 500 steps, it was a challenging hike after the excesses of the weekend, but worth it for the sense of tranquillity and panoramic views over the green pastures of Somerset.
+At 521 feet high and with 500 steps, it was a challenging hike after the excesses of the weekend but worth it for the sense of tranquillity and panoramic views over the green pastures of Somerset.

 The White Spring

 At the foot of the Tor, I paid a visit to The White Spring, which is located in a Victorian stone pump house.
-Built to collect natural spring water, a ley line runs through the building and there are shrines dedicated to The Fairy King, Our Lady of Avalon and the Celtic Fire Goddess.
+Built to collect natural spring water, a ley line runs through the building, and there are shrines dedicated to The Fairy King, Our Lady of Avalon, and the Celtic Fire Goddess.
 As I approached, I could hear the chants of pagans coming from within.
 The interior was incredibly atmospheric.
 It was dark apart from the light that streamed in through the door and the glow of flickering candles that decorated the shrines and adorned the walls.
-I sat on one of the benches, taking time to soak up the ambience and listen to the sound of the trickling water.
+I sat on one of the benches, taking time to soak up the ambiance and listen to the sound of the trickling water.
 Behind the building, there is a large pool where the spring water collects.
 Naked bathing is allowed, and the water is believed to have healing properties.

 Chalice Well and Glastonbury Gardens

 As the White Spring is known for its white deposits of calcite, the nearby Chalice Well is stained a vibrant red from iron oxide deposits.
-The gardens which surround the well are a peaceful and serene sanctuary with an abundance of paths leading to nooks, crannies and seating for meditation and reflection.
-I spent an hour or so in the gardens and before I left, I refilled my bottle with refreshing water from the spring.
+The gardens which surround the well are a peaceful and serene sanctuary with an abundance of paths leading to nooks, crannies, and seating for meditation and reflection.
+I spent an hour or so in the gardens, and before I left, I refilled my bottle with refreshing water from the spring.

 The ruins of the Glastonbury Abbey are steeped in legend, one of them being that King Arthur and his wife, Geneviève, are buried in the grounds.
 Apparently, the bodies were discovered by monks and a sign marks the supposed burial site.
 Although a shell of its former self, it wasn’t difficult to imagine how life was back in the day when the building was one of the wealthiest and most prestigious abbeys in the country.